chriscross29/PrisonersDilemma/README.md

 # Prisoner's Dilemma
 This assignment is part of the Programming (2IP90) course at TU/e.
-The task was to create a program that simulaties an iterated version of one of the most prominently studied phenomena in Game Theory, 'Prisoner’s Dilemma'.
+The task was to create a program that simulates an iterated version of one of the most prominently studied phenomena in Game Theory, 'Prisoner’s Dilemma'.
 Here are some of the features of this mulit-player multi-round Prisoner’s Dilemma:

 ## About the simulation
 - Players are positioned on a 50 by 50 gird, Blue indicates a cooperating player, and Red indicates a defecting player.